Jigden18/Blogs_DBS101_SS2025/_posts/2025-03-21-designing-database.md

 Ever wondered how databases power everything from social media platforms to university portals and banking apps?
 Behind every well-structured database is **a solid design**, one that ensures data is **organized, consistent, and easy to retrieve**.

 If you’ve ever struggled to understand how databases are structured, don’t worry, you’re not alone!
-In this blog, we’re <!-- more -->
-going to break down **four essential topics** that will take you from **database design basics to advanced querying**:
+In this blog, we’re going to break down **four essential topics** that will take you from **database design basics to advanced querying**:

 ⭐ **Entity-Relationship Diagrams (ERD)** – The blueprint of any database.
 ⭐ **The Relational Model & Schema Design** – How data is structured into tables.